nseckinoral/samples-dotnet/inventory-v3-0/README.md

 ## Fetching the In-Store Metadata Across Multiple Stores ##
 If you need the **In-Store Metadata** of an item **for all stores**, you need to use the **GetAsync** method of **ItemInStoreMetadataClient**.

 If you provide a location, In-Store Metadata search query will be executed on stores nearby to the given location.
-When you execute a location based search, you must set **companyWide** parameter to **true**.
+When you execute a location-based search, you must set **companyWide** parameter to **true**.

 **Note:** Search distance is the maximum search distance in miles for a given search location.